Yeuner/DataAnalystPortfolio/Excel/README.md

 > ⚠️ **Note:** This tool is designed for files with a specific structure.
 Using it on other formats may cause errors.

-If you encounter issues or have questions, please contact the designated support resource.
+If you encounter issues or have questions, please reach out to me.